rukundoeric/covid19_updates_info_scraper/README.md

 - Clone this repo
 - Navigate to project directory.
-- if you are using Mac just type `setup` or if you are using Windows or Linux, just type `./setup.sh` to install the required gems
+- run `bundle install` to install all gems, and then`chmod 755 ./covid` to provide execution permission to `covid` file.
 - if the installation is complete and successful, just go ahead and follow the following instructions.
   - to scrap data and save updated data, use the following command
-    - MacOS: `covid --update-informations`
-    - Windows/Linux: `./covid --update-informations`
+    - Windows/Linux/MacOS: `./covid --update-informations`
   - to get information about specific country
-    - MacOS: `covid --info <country-name>` example: `covid --info rwanda`
-    - Windows/Linux: `./covid --info <country-name>` example: `./covid --info rwanda`
+    - Windows/Linux/MacOS: `./covid --info <country-name>` example: `./covid --info rwanda`
     - this should return something look like this
     ```
     [